Pitt-0401/0401-snake-game/README.md

 direction == Direction.DOWN; // = false
 ```

-The 'keyPressed()` method in `SnakeGame` contains commented code.
+The `keyPressed()` method in `SnakeGame` contains commented code.
 Uncomment it and fix the switch statement.
 This should be a fairly easy task -- decide on the case and set the direction for each case.
 The rest is already implemented and should not need changing.